Arbor Low: Surrounding landscape

 A large Bronze Age round cairn or barrow was built later, to the east of the henge, using material taken from the earth bank.
 It was excavated in 1845 and found to contain a cremation burial, flint and bone artefacts, and two pots similar to Late Neolithic Peterborough ware now in the care of Weston Park Museum.

 Arbor Low is part of a larger complex, and is linked by an earth ridge to the earlier Neolithic oval barrow of Gib Hill 320m away.

 Construction and usage

 The bank and ditch of the henge, as well as its two entrances, were probably established in the Late Neolithic period, with the stones added later, sometime before 2000 BCE.
 The site seems to have been in use until the Bronze Age, when the outer bank was reconstructed so that the round barrow could be erected.
 Both the earthworks and the stoneworks are probably later than the nearby Gib Hill.

 Statutory protection

 Arbor Low was one of the first ancient monuments to be given statutory protection, on 18 August 1882.
 Small stone markers engraved VR and GR (for Victoria Regina and Georgius Rex) still stand around the henge, demarcating the protected area.
+One of the VR stones, having been damaged, has been replaced by one bearing CR (for Charles Rex – meaning Charles III).

 Access

-The henge stands on private farmland but is accessible to the public.
-As of September 2020, an entrance fee of £1 per adult is requested.
-Children can enter free of charge.
+The henge stands on private farmland, and a small fee is charged for access.